TUM-DAML/ibmb/readme.md

 pip install psutil
 ```

-## Replicate experiments
+## Run experiments

+We provide a couple of demo configs to play with.

 To replicate Table 7 and Figure 3, run with the yaml files under `configs/main_exps/`, e.g.

-`python run_ogbn.py with configs/main_exps/gcn/arxiv/ppr_based.yaml`
+`python run_ogbn.py with configs/main_exps/gcn/arxiv/ibmb_node.yaml`

-To replicate Figure 2, run with the yaml files under `configs/infer` and `configs/full_infer`.
-We recommend using [seml](https://github.com/TUM-DAML/seml) to tune the hyperparameters in large scale.
+To replicate Figure 2, run with the yaml files under `configs/infer`.
+You have to provide grid search parameters yourself.
+We recommend using [seml](https://github.com/TUM-DAML/seml) to tune the hyperparameters in large scale. e.g.

+`python infer.py with configs/infer/gcn/arxiv/ibmb_node.yaml`

 See the paper's appendix for more information about tuning hyperparameters of IBMB and the baselines.